sjfox/microhub/www/content/modal-template.md

 4.  `group_var` - this should correspond to the target groups of the hospital admissions counts.
 The example in the template represents age with the main target groups of “Pediatric”, “Adult”, and “Overall”.

-5.  `inc_sari_hosp` - this should be sum total of hospital admissions from Sunday to Saturday of the specified MMWR Week.
+5.  `value` - this should be sum total of hospital admissions from Sunday to Saturday of the specified MMWR Week.
 Alternatively it can be thought of as the total hospital admissions including the values from the specified date and the six days prior.

 In their current forms, many of the forecasting models assume that the data will contain specific amounts of historical data, so to ensure robust forecasts we suggest using data similar to what was used in the Paraguay Forecast Hub, which includes all weekly SARI hospital admissions dating back to the first week of 2015 up to the week the forecast is to be made.
 Using less data may result in unanticipated forecasts from some or all of the models.